 The Foundation contacts its supporters or potential donors several times a year by mail.
 The purpose of these mailings is to: 1) ensure we remain accountable for the dollars we raise by providing information on hospital and Foundation activities; and 2) generate additional support.
 The types of mailings undertaken by the Foundation include letters (direct mail) asking for support; our magazine, Shine, three times a year to individuals who have made a contribution of $50 or more in the past year; and our annual report once a year to individuals who have contributed $1,000 or more in the past year.

 Yes.
 Please submit your request to be removed from the mailing list to firstname.lastname@example.org.
 Please include your name and address and state which mailings you no longer wish to receive: direct mail, Speaking of Children magazine, or the annual report.
 You can also sign up to receive our publications electronically.

-Every year, we produce three issues of Speaking of Children and they are mailed to over 45,000 donors who contribute $50 and more to Children's Hospital, Sunny Hill and/or the Child & Family Research Institute through the Foundation.
+Every year, we produce three issues of Shine and they are mailed to over 45,000 donors who contribute $50 and more to Children's Hospital, Sunny Hill and/or the BC Children's Hospital Research Institute through the Foundation.
 Half of the costs of the magazine are covered by an endowment established several years ago.
 At the end of the day, it costs us about a dollar per donor to send all three issues of the magazine per year.